easybuilders/easybuild-tutorial/docs/03_configuration/README.md

 There are various configuration settings for which it only makes sense to use the command line option.
 An example of this is letting the `eb` command print the EasyBuild version (via `eb --version`);
-although you could configure EasyBuild to always print its version and then exit whenever the `eb` command is run, that would not be less than useful...
+although you could configure EasyBuild to always print its version and then exit whenever the `eb` command is run, that would be less than useful...

 *Command line options are typically used to define configuration settings that are only relevant to that particular EasyBuild session.
 One example is doing a test installation into a temporary directory:*